naptha/tesseract.js/docs/api.md

 - `image` see [Image Format](./image-format.md) for more details.
 - `options` a object of customized optons
-  - `rectangles` an array of objects to specify the region you want to recognized in the image, the object should contain top, left, width and height, see example below.
+  - `rectangle` an object to specify the region you want to recognized in the image, the object should contain top, left, width and height, see example below.
 - `jobId` Please see details above

 **Output:**